trothr/znetboot/README.md

     IPADDR=192.168.0.64
     GATEWAY=192.168.0.1

-Then enter 'znetboot' from the CMS "Ready;" prompt.
+Then enter `znetboot` from the CMS "Ready;" prompt.
 Next stop, Linux.